Moving Your Wine To Private Reserves

 Excise number: GB00004327616

 All deliveries are required to be booked in.
-Please ask your supplier to email us a copy of the invoice to email@example.com to request an RTFR number.
+Please ask your supplier to email us a copy of the invoice including the ABV % of the wine to firstname.lastname@example.org to request an RTFR number.
 Once they have received our RTFR reference they will need book the delivery in with Octavian directly in advance of arrival.
-Please ask your supplier to email firstname.lastname@example.org to do this.
+Please ask your supplier to email email@example.com to do this.
 They must quote the RTFR number we have given them to gain a booking with Octavian.

-If you are storing wines under bond we will need to know the price you paid for the wine.
+If you are storing wines under bond we will need to know the price you paid for the wine as well as the ABV %.
 This is required by Customs and Excise and is used to calculate VAT when you withdraw your wines from bond.
 It is very important that you send the invoice for the wines as this is the proof of purchase price required by HMRC.

 Checking Wines On Arrival